No matter how mentally healthy, resilient, or happy we are, every one of us goes through times when we need to cope with something difficult.

 The final section contains tips to help you avoid relapse, like distracting yourself from cravings and avoiding situations that will put you at risk of relapsing.

-For more information on coping with substance abuse and addiction, check out these websites and worksheets:
+For more information on coping with substance abuse and addiction, check out these articles, websites, and worksheets:

 - Substance Abuse Client Workbook